babaquero07/taller-unidad-1-2/README.md

 ```
 # Rick and Morty Character API

-This project utilizes HTML, SASS, and JavaScript to connect to the Rick and Morty API and retrieve information about 150 characters.
-The user can interact with the API-provided information by applying filters for gender, status, and species.
+This project was made with HTML, SASS, and JavaScript.

+The project connects with Rick and Morty API and retrieve information about 150 characters.
+Allows the user interact with the API-provided information by applying filters for gender, status, and species.
 Additionally, the project includes a page for users to add, edit, and delete comments.

 ## Technologies Used
 - HTML